Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

 # Create a virtual environment
 python -m venv venv

-# Activate the virtual environment on Linux/Mac
+# Activate the virtual environment on Mac
 source venv/bin/activate

 # If you're on Windows, use this command instead: